Terabuck/osimis-webviewer-plugin/README.md

 - `backend/` contains the C++ plugin source code (& cmake build process).
 - `frontend/` contains the HTML/JavaScript source code (& gulp build process).
-- `reverse-proxy/` contains a security proxy blocking Orthanc non-GET requests.
+- `reverse-proxy/` contains a security proxy blocking Orthanc non-GET requests and a reverse proxy suitable for development.
 - `demo/` contains a standalone docker, proxied version of orthanc and the viewer with sample files.
 - `scripts/` contains global demo building scripts, it is mostly used by the